ternaustralia/cmrset-examples/tds-examples/README.md

 #### END
 The dataset end date to finish downloading data on (formatted as YYYY-MM-DD).

-#### UPDATE_METHOD

-The method used to update your local archive from TERN Data Services.
-Available values are:
-- **UPDATE_MISSING:** Will update any missing files from your local archive, hence leaving existing images as they are.
-- **UPDATE_NEW:** Same as UPDATE_MISSING, but will also update any files in your local archive where *newer versions* have been detected on TERN Data Services. **Still in development!**
-- **UPDATE_ALL:** Will update all images.
-Typically you should never need to use this option, unless you think you may have some corrupted images in your local archive.

-The default value is UPDATE_MISSING.

-#### DRYRUN
-If set to True, will not download any data product files.
-The script will just go through the *motions* of downloading the data product for debugging purposes.

-The default value is False.

 #### BANDS
 The list of bands to download.
 Available values are **ETa** and **pixel_qa**.